Gabbe2003/boilerplate_frontend-1/README.md

-What should we index and what should we not, category, author.
-Also we shall have better descriptions here.
+We need to fix the ads.

+H1 for main page, category, author.

+There is a little problem?
+That the full width is indeed controlled in the layout, but the colors of for example divs wont go all the way to.

+The seo of the main page is being fetched, i think it is the getWpSeo that casuses it

 Fix later
 1. The header is not responviness due to the add of more categroies(fix later)

-Fix the change of metadata and title.
-IN posts

-I am scared that the threow error is causing the program to crash I am also more scared that we are not having fallbacks.
+Make sure that the places we have a request we have try/catch I am also more scared that we are not having fallbacks.

 The button inside the footer has to be connected with the off-page newsletter, like the popup.
 Fix the footer once we have the menus.
-Make sure that the places we have a request we have try/catch

-We have a fallback if something crash but we dont show anything instead of it.
-Author doesnt have cache sincne who will go there in the first place?

-Implement revalidate and tags

 GetPostByPeriod: